Green Communities Center

 The manual is in the form of a Planning Advisory Service (PAS) report, which was distributed to members of the Sustainable Urban Forests Coalition and more than 1,000 planning agencies and consultants nationwide that are Planning Advisory Service subscribers.

-What's New: Training Workshop Development
+Training Workshop Development

 Under a cooperative agreement with the U.S. Forest Service, APA's Green Communities Research Center has developed a full-day training workshop based on the PAS Report, Planning the Urban Forest.
 Aimed at practicing planners and allied professionals, the workshop focuses on developing core knowledge and skills for planners to integrate urban forestry priorities throughout the local planning process.

 The first phase of this new effort took place beginning in the fall of 2009, culminating in a two-day symposium in Chicago discussing the proposed audience, content, and training methods for the new workshop.
 That phase concluded with a summary of the symposium findings and a management plan for developing and presenting the workshop.
 The Forest Service in April 2010 released funding to execute the second phase, which was completed a year later.

 In this phase, Davey Tree Expert Company contributed the time of Davey Institute of Tree Sciences Director Robert J. Laverne.
 The second trainer working with APA is David C. Rouse, AICP, Managing Director of Research and Advisory Services at APA, who has done extensive work on the incorporation of green infrastructure and urban forestry into local comprehensive plans, zoning ordinances, and special area plans.
 Both trainers will be available to present the workshop to willing host organizations, such as APA chapters, regional plan organizations, and educational institutions.